They thought the books had burned in 1895, but they were hiding in plain sight

 Greenwood showed her discovery to her colleague Meggan Cashwell, the Alvin V. and Nancy Baird Curator of Historical Collections at the Health Sciences Library.

-Cashwell advised her to speak with Heather Riser and Gayle Cooper, two librarians in Special Collections, who pointed Greenwood to resources that confirmed the eight books she found had been in the Rotunda at the time of the fire.
+Cashwell advised her to speak with other library colleagues at UVA who have made similar findings.
+Heather Riser and Gayle Cooper, two librarians at Special Collections, pointed Greenwood to resources that confirmed the eight books she found had been in the Rotunda at the time of the fire.

 an open book showing an illustration of an anatomical drawing of a human skull